Museo Correr

 Former location

-Between 1887 and 1922, the museum was located much farther away, in the palazzo on Canal Grande that now hosts the Natural History Museum.
+Between 1887 and 1922, the museum was located much farther away, in the palazzo on Grand Canal that now hosts the Natural History Museum.

 Tomb of Antonio Canova